Pay a Bill

 « Previous Page

-damage or strain the heart commonly cause atrial fibrillation.
-These
+Conditions that damage or strain the heart are the most common causes of atrial fibrillation.
+These include:

 Other possible causes include:

 In some cases, doctors can't find the cause of atrial fibrillation.

 A risk factor is anything that increases your chances of getting sick or having a problem.
 Risk factors for atrial fibrillation include: